Vladivostok International Airport: History

 The Vladivostok Airport was constructed in 1931 near the town of Artyom.
 Commercial flights began in the summer of 1932.
 In the decade after World War II, Po-2 and W-2 planes were widely used in air-chemical works and coastal exploration for fish in the service of geologists and forest patrols.
 Passenger flights on the Moscow - Vladivostok route began in 1948 using Ilyushin Il-12s.

 From 1959 to 1964, a complex of ground facilities was built to allow regular flights with larger planes after the closure of the Vtoraya Rechka Airport, encroached by the growing city.

 Expansion and modernization

 Domestic Terminal B of the Vladivostok airport underwent complete renovation during 2005–2006, which transformed it into one of the most comfortable and up-to-date airport terminals in Russia.
 The renovated terminal was re-opened on December 19, 2006.

 The federal and regional governments announced plans to rebuild Vladivostok International Airport prior to the APEC Russia 2012 Summit on Russky Island, south of Vladivostok.
 A new terminal (Terminal A) was built in 2012, at a cost of 7 billion RUB.
 The capacity of this new terminal building is 3.5 million passengers per year.
-Runway 07R/25L was also reconstructed and lengthened, to 3,500 m, and this new runway is capable of accommodating every type of aircraft.
+Runway 07R/25L was also reconstructed and lengthened to 3,500 m, making it capable of accommodating every type of aircraft.

-The Terminal B has since closed and converted to an exhibition center.
+Terminal B has since closed and converted to an exhibition center.